davidfischer/civilopedia-v/README.md

 --------

-To build the app, you will need to either set the `$ANDROID_HOME` environment variable or create `local.properties` file specifying the location of the Android SDK (`sdk.dir`).
+To build the app, you will need to either set the `$ANDROID_HOME` environment variable or create a `local.properties` file specifying the location of the Android SDK (`sdk.dir`).

 You will also need [Apache Ant](http://ant.apache.org/), a command line build